 Blue skies all around but bring a light jacket for sightseeing.

 JUN – AUG

 Summer, Average: 32°C

 Temperatures begin to rise during summer so make sure you bring sunscreen.

 Great time to view gorgeous falling leaves.

-Need a visa to visit South Korea?
+Need a visa to visit Seoul in South Korea?
 Check out Korea Visa & Passports official website.

 Did you find what you are looking for?
 Try out the enhanced Google Search: